Behemyth/Household/README.md

 **Must be run through WSL**, and **not** on the shared mount.

-- Clone the repository
-    - `git clone ansible/collections/ansible_collections/synodic/infra`

-**Note: This repository expects to be cloned into a specific directory.
-Due to `ansible` I am unable to easily bypass this requirement.**

 **TODO: Bypass the vscode-ansible extension requiring absolute paths**

 - Setup `pipx` and `pdm` if they are not already on the distribution
     - `sudo apt install pipx`